Skip to Content

 £££

 When it comes to class, Clos Maggiore takes the cake.
-Nestled in Covent Garden, it’s a restaurant creating food that is as enjoyable to look at as it is to consume.
+Nestled away in Covent Garden, it’s a restaurant creating food that is as enjoyable to look at as it is to consume.

 Petersham Nurseries